UCL-ARC/condenser-mkdocs/docs/end_user_guide/ssh.md

 ## Connecting

-### Linux/Mac OS/WSL

-Windows users will need to first install and set up [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).
+### Linux and Mac OS

-Then the following instructions can be followed from your preferred shell in your command line interface.
+The following instructions can be followed from your preferred shell in your command line interface.

 1. Add a Host to your `~/.ssh/config`.
 If you generated the certificate using